Some common costs for Medicare beneficiaries will rise in 2018. These costs include hospital coinsurance and deductibles for Medicare Part A.

-The U.S. Department of Health and Human Services and its official Medicare website, Medicare.gov, often use a lingo of their own.
+The U.S. Department of Health and Human Services and its official Medicare website, Medicare.gov, often use an unusual lingo.
 So, before we talk dollar amounts for these costs, let’s review how Medicare.gov defines some key terms:

 - Coinsurance: An amount you may be required to pay as your share of the cost for services after you pay any deductibles.
 It is usually a percentage, such as 20 percent.